 Covid-19 Vaccination:

-Although young children are generally at low risk from Covid-19, infants and young children who have certain underlying medical conditions are more likely to develop a more severe illness from a COVID infection and require an admission to paediatric intensive care.
+Although young children are generally at low risk from Covid-19, infants and young children who have certain underlying medical conditions are more likely to develop a more severe illness from a Covid infection.

-Further advice for the parents of children aged six months to 11 years at high risk is also available here COVID-19: a guide for parents of children 6 months to 11 years of age at high risk – GOV.UK (www.gov.uk)
+COVID-19: a guide for parents of children 6 months to 11 years of age at high risk - GOV.uk

 Frequently asked questions